kashifs433/BookGenerator/README.md

 ## Getting Started
+> **Note: Skip to Step 6 if you only want to run the pre-built Docker image**

 Follow the steps below to set up the App:
-**Note: Skip all the steps till step 6 and start from `step 6` if prefer to only load docker image**

 ##
 #### 1. Project Setup
-download the repositrory and extract it in the desired location
+Download or clone the repository and extract it to your desired location

 ##
 #### 2. Model Setup
-Download the model from below link and place it in the Model folder
+Download the model file and place it inside the `LlamaModels/` folder:

+**Model Link:**
 `https://drive.google.com/file/d/17OTbNVDM2mDKkSYdQGy_9_Rg5j6S_vO2`

-Set the Model Config if required using the below table:
+**Optional:** You can configure the model settings in `LlamaModelConfig.yaml`

 | Parameters        | Detail                                            |
 | ----------------- | ------------------------------------------------- |